-Part of SFU David Lam Centre’s mandate is to facilitate engagement and research between SFU faculty and Asia.
-All SFU faculty (including limited term lectures) conducting Asia-related research are eligible for DLC funding.
-Faculty must be a member of DLC to apply for funding.
-The DLC also supports a Scholar-in-Residence program.
+Part of SFU David Lam Centre’s mandate is to facilitate engagement and research between SFU and Asia.
+SFU faculty (including limited term lecturers) conducting Asia-related research are eligible to receive support from David Lam Centre.
+Funding is available to members of DLC.
+We also support a Scholar-in-Residence program.
+Read more below.

-To become a DLC Member, email a most recent CV (in pdf) to firstname.lastname@example.org.
+To become a DLC Member, email a most recent CV (pdf, maximum of four pages) to email@example.com.

 We aim to provide faculty with support with relatively straight forward and simple application and follow up requirements.

 Some activities funded by the DLC are, for example, research trips, research assistants, reading groups, and visiting speakers.
-For a full list of eligible expenses, please see our funding policy.
+For a full list of eligible expenses, please see our funding policy and evaluation criteria below.

-We offer two funding awards.
-A small award of up to $2000 is offered on a rolling basis, and we aim to make funding decisions within two weeks.
-A large award of up to $7000 is offered in two annual competitions, one in February and one in October.
+David Lam Centre offers two funding awards.
+A small award of up to $2,000 is offered on a rolling basis, and we aim to make funding decisions within two weeks.
+A large award of up to $7,000 is offered in two annual competitions, one in February and one in October.

 As important as funding, we can also provide logistical support, such as working with visitors to assist in expense claims or reimbursement to departmental accounts.
 Given adequate lead time, we can coordinate events by booking rooms at Harbour Centre; organizing food and drink; preparing event posters; and announcing the event to our networks.
 In some cases, we may also provide funds for a dinner after a lecture.